All ideas with AntiGulp as a contributor

 • Generic damage over time, not severe but enough to provide a headwind.
 Or partial or total disabling of natural regeneration.

-• Asmodeus: Some damaging cold effect that happens periodically, or your cold resistance is nullified and replaced with a vulnerability to cold effects.
+• Asmodeus: Some damaging cold effect that happens periodically, or your cold resistance is nullified and replaced with a vulnerability to cold effects, or a slowing effect (flavored as due to cold).

-• Baalzebub: Something to do with insects, either periodic summon insects from nowhere or stronger/more frequent insects
+• Baalzebub: Something to do with insects, either periodic summon insects from nowhere or stronger/more frequent insects.
+Or buffed insects that routinely spawn around you.

 • Juiblex: You may randomly become ill, or have your regeneration dampened or something